osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 If you aren't familiar with Taiko mapping, no problem, we got that covered in a few words.

-There are 2 types of notes in Taiko, Don (red) and Kat (blue).
+There are 2 types of notes in Taiko, `Don` (red) and `Kat` (blue).
 If it has a whistle and/or clap hitsound attached it is a Kat, otherwise it is a Don note.

 We can make Aoba hit the drum by catching the respective trigger conditions:

-These would be ``HitsoundWhistle`` and ``HitsoundClap`` for Kat.
+Knowing that Kat is characterised by whistle and/or clap we construct the triggers according to the table, resulting in ``HitsoundWhistle`` and ``HitsoundClap``.

-For Don we have to create a workaround and give each note a separate Hitsoundset because we can't react to the hitnormal without reacting to the additionals as well.
+For Don we have to create a workaround and assign a specific Hitsoundset to each Don note because we can't react to the hitnormal without reacting to any additional hitsound at the same time.

-So let's say we put Hitsoundset 4 for each Don, meaning we have to specify the triggercondition as ``Hitsound4``.
+So let's say we put Hitsoundset 4 for each Don, meaning we have to specify the trigger condition as ``Hitsound4``.

 To make this as simple as possible in terms of example, we'll introduce 2 more versions of Aoba in which she is using one or the other drumstick to hit the Taiko.

-We will also put one of her pigtails into a differentsprite so that we can display the drumsticks in front of the drum but her hair behind it.
+We will also put one of her pigtails into a different sprite so that we can display the drumsticks in front of the drum but her hair behind it.
 In total we got 5 sprites:

 .. image:: img/compound_commands/aobaTaikoIdle.png